A Father Gets a Tattoo of His Son’s Cancer Surgery Scar

 Chemotherapy treatments not only cause patients to lose their hair.
 Their face swells, they lose weight, their expression changes, and fatigue is the constant companion of every cancer patient.

-- Gabriel survived a sensitive operation during which oncologists removed much of the tumor.
-It was a complex intervention that could not completely eliminate all of the damage caused by astrocytoma.
+- Gabriel survived a difficult operation during which oncologists removed much of the tumor.
+It was a complex intervention that couldn’t completely eliminate all of the damage caused by astrocytoma.

 - However, his diagnosis is good.
 The disease is now stable and inactive.
 This is something positive that the family clings to.

-- However, the lasting problem is that Gabriel has lost his self-confidence.
-Every time he looks in the mirror all he can see is his cancer surgery scar.
+- However, the lasting problem was that Gabriel had lost his self-confidence.
+Every time he looked in the mirror all he could see was his cancer surgery scar.

 - The huge, inflamed scar curved above and around his ear like an arrow pointing to his illness.

-- He has lost his dreams, refusing to leave home, to return to school, to play in the park… all he sees is this mark.
+- He had lost his dreams, refused to leave home, return to school, or to play in the park… all he saw was this mark.

 Josh Marshall is Gabriel’s father.
-He’s a 28 year-old optimist and a brave man who hasn’t left his child’s side at any time.
+He’s a 28 year-old optimist and a brave man who hasn’t left his child’s side even for a moment.
 In spite of how unfair life can be, he knows that the most important thing you have to maintain is your attitude and your sense of hope.